justin-p/ansible-terraform-template/README.md

 }
 ```

-**NOTE:** Digitalocean PTRs are setup automaticlly ( by digitalocean themselfs ) to match the droplet hostname.
+**NOTE:** Digitalocean PTRs are setup automatically ( by digitalocean themselves ) to match the droplet hostname.

 All the missing values will again use their default settings as show below:

 ```terraform
 locals {